Revisiting wideband pulsar timing measurements: Summary and Discussion

 We derived a new method for performing wideband TOA and DM measurements from frequency-resolved integrated pulse profiles of a pulsar following a Bayesian approach.
 Our method, compared to the widely used wideband measurement method of \citet{PennucciDemorestRansom2014}, features a more rigorous treatment of noise in each frequency channel of the profile, leading to more realistic TOA and DM measurement uncertainty estimates.
 Our method, similar to \citet{PennucciDemorestRansom2014}, allows one to make \textit{independent} TOA and DM measurements by choosing an appropriate fiducial observing frequency.
 We demonstrated our method using a simulated profile and showed that (a) it accurately recovers the injected parameter values, and (b) the fiducial observing frequency selection procedure is effective in removing the TOA-DM measurement covariance.
 We applied our method to the InPTA data of PSR J2124--3318, and compared its performance against the method of \citet{PennucciDemorestRansom2014}.
 We showed that the TOA and DM measurement uncertainty estimates obtained using our method are indeed more realistic than those obtained using \citet{PennucciDemorestRansom2014}.
 This is crucial for achieving a robust detection of nanohertz gravitational waves using the wideband timing method, since imprecise white noise estimates can lead to biases in pulsar timing array inference \citep{AntoniadisArumugam+2024}.

 In the coming years and decades, as the PTA datasets grow, the wideband technique will be crucial for ensuring that the computational cost of performing PTA analysis remains manageable.
 This work is a crucial stepping stone towards ensuring the reliability of the wideband timing method, so that it can be applied to high-precision timing experiments like pulsar timing arrays.
-We plan to apply our method to the full InPTA dataset in the near future as part of the second InPTA wideband data release.
+We plan to apply our method to the full InPTA dataset in the near future as part of the second InPTA wideband data release. {However, we note that several major challenges remain, including (1) the rigorous handling of pulse broadening due to interstellar scattering \citep{Sutton1971}, and (2) the handling of mode changes \citep{Backer1970} and other types of profile variability events \citep[e.g.][]{SinghaSurnis+2021}.} {In addition, we found a few epochs that were severely affected by interstellar scintillation, such that there was very low S/N in some parts of the band, but very high S/N in others.
+In such epochs, we found that both the MLAN and standard methods produced imperfect fits to the observed portrait, and the TOAs and DMs estimated by the two methods showed significant differences.
+We are currently working on tackling these challenges.}